gbv/daia/daia.md

 collection that contains the requested article as one part (`part` is `broader`).
 A copy of the collection is available for loan.
 The second document is a digital edition of the article.
-A copy of this article can be used within the the institution and for loan under special conditions but it is not available as Open Access.
+A copy of this article can be used within the the institution and for short time loan but it is not available as Open Access.

 `examples/response-2.json`{.include .codeblock .json}
 </div>